MatthewAwesome/wikirevmap/README.md

 ## Let's Collaborate!

 To optimize education, we need to better understand how knowledge evolves.
 This app is (hopefully) a step in that direction.
 However, this is a journey!
 In addition to steps, we'll need paradigm-shifting leaps, which rarely happen in a vacuum!
 We're in the together!
-Thus, should you happen to thing YourIdea + MyIdea == UnboundedAwesomeoness, we should get in touch!
+Thus, should you happen to think YourIdea + MyIdea == UnboundedAwesomeoness, we should get in touch!

 Drop me a line and/or fork the repo!